Welcome to another season of MiHockey’s Michi-gamer!

 We take great pride in our homegrown talent.
 Whether they grew up in the Mitten or we welcomed them here for college or juniors, they are our own.
 They represent the best place in the world for hockey.

-Every day, we’ll keep an eye on those players, and every morning, we will pick one Michi-gamer of the night – one Michigan player who stood out above the rest.
+Every morning, we pick one Michi-gamer from the previous night’s slate of games across all professional levels of hockey – one Michigan player who stood out above the rest.

 With one shot from above the right circle, Max Pacioretty scored the only goal in last night’s Montreal Canadiens vs. New York Rangers game.
 Pacioretty, a former Michigan Wolverines star, broke a scoreless tie when he sent a wrist shot through a New York defenseman to surprise Henrik Lundqvist.
 The UM alum now has 22 goals on the season, good for ninth in the entire NHL.
 Just as impressively, Pacioretty has played to a plus-23 rating this year, which ranks sixth in the league.
 Scoring game-winners (he’s got four on the season) and being responsible in your own end?
 Coach Berenson would approve.

 Detroit native and Ontario Reign forward Robbie Czarnik takes Thursday’s spot as our Michi-gamer for his hand in Wednesday night’s 7-2 victory over the Idaho Steelheads in ECHL action.
 The former University of Michigan and Plymouth Whalers forward set up what turned out to be the game-winner in the first period and then scored a power-play goal himself later in the game.
 After posting 17 goals and 30 points in 31 games with the Indy Fuel to start the season, Czarnik was dealt to Ontario for future considerations on Jan.
 14. In six games with his new squad, the U.S. NTDP product has posted three points in six games.
 Czarnik, 25, is a former third-round selection of the Los Angeles Kings in 2008.